Avangardum/Soteo/Architecture.md

+The solution consists of the following projects:

+AuthServer - ASP.NET authentication server which manages user accounts and issues tokens.
+Core - Core game logic independent from Godot.
+Covered with unit tests.
+    CampaignServer - Orchestrates shard servers and clients, handles global state.
+    Gameplay - Client and shard server (shard server simulates gameplay for a single shard).
+    Shared - Shared core logic.
+Util - Utilities extending standard libraries.
+Soteo - Main Godot entry point project for the client, the shard server and the campaign server.
+Contains all Godot dependent code.

 # Gameplay

-The gameplay section of the Godot project represents both the shard server and the client.

 The shard server runs with a fixed tick rate, all gameplay logic is executed exclusively in _PhysicsProcess.

 The client sends commands to the shard server and replicates the state using snapshots sent by the server.

 `Main` node is the entry point that sets up dependency injection and creates services.
-Scoped services are instantiated once per every loaded shard.
+Scoped services are instantced once per every loaded shard.
 For the server, they are equivalent to singletons, since a shard server handles only one shard.
 For the client, they are created for each shard the client connects to.

-Constructor dependency injection is used for all classes, even for nodes.
-Since nodes without a parameterless constructor can't be instanced by Godot, they must created from the code.
-Dependency-injected nodes that have children nodes as part of their inherent structure use scenes to store this structure, which are instanced and reparented to the node in its constructor, such scenes have a `Proxy.gd` node as a placeholder parent, which is freed immediately afer instancing, so any properties of it are lost, any initialization of the parent node should happen in the constructor.
+Constructor dependency injection is used for all classes.
+When a node needs dependencies, but at the same time it needs to exist in a scene (which wouldn't allow using constructor injection), it's split into two classes: plain C# class and a node class.
+Most code resides in the plain C# class, which gets its dependencies from a constrcutror.
+Among these dependencies it receives the node, which it uses as a helper to interact with Godot.
+Other benefits of this approach include avoidance of manual lifetime management (no need to call Free, GC will collect entities after they are unreferenced) and object pooling for entities.

 ## Entities

 Any dynamic object in the game world is an entity.
-The `Entity` class is a base of all entities. `Unit` and `Projectile` subclasses define the correspoinding entity types.
-Entities are plain C# classes, not inherited from `Node`, instead they create nodes of `UnitNode` / `ProjectileNode` type and use them.
-This way entities are managed by the garbage collector and remain valid even after their node is freed.
-Entities can create and replicate `EntitySnapshot`s, which are used for network synchronization and persistence.
+The `Entity` class is a base of all entities.
+`Unit` and `Projectile` are server side entities containing the gameplay logic.
+`UnitPuppet` and `ProjectilePuppet` are client side entities containing only the presentation logic.

 ### Units